 Findings & Discussion: A Moral Ethic of Cariño for Justice & Equity

-Through discourse analysis of classroom interactions across a two-week justice and equity unit in an American Government class, I found that Mr. Sparks centered his critical literacy practices as he positioned his (1) students’ experiences as critical knowledge for praxis and (2) crafted critical lines of inquiry in class discussions that deemed student voices as experts.
-In addition, I found that Mr. Sparks embodied these critical pedagogical choices through interactional moves in which he demonstrated to perceive his students through a (1) critical conscious lens and (2) an equity-driven lens.
-Below, I share a case study that illustrates these findings, which are aspects of what I call a moral ethic of cariño.
-The case-study presented in this paper exemplifies what a moral ethic of cariño looks like in the teaching of reading and writing, in this case in a social science classroom.
+Through discourse analysis of classroom interactions across a two-week justice and equity unit in an American Government class, I found that Mr. Sparks centered his critical literacy practices by centering his (1) students’ experiences as critical knowledge for praxis and (2) by crafting critical lines of inquiry in class discussions that deemed student voices as experts.
+In addition, I found that Mr. Sparks embodied these critical pedagogical choices by engaging in interactional moves based on a critically conscious and equity-driven lens.
+Below, I share the case study that illustrates these findings.The case-study exemplifies what a moral ethic of cariño looks like in the teaching of reading and writing, specifically in the case of a social science classroom.

+The Case Study

-Mr. Sparks' social justice & equity research unit invited his students to take a deep dive into immigration policies and examine the deficit narratives expressed about their immigrant community.
-From my observations, the exploration of this topic on the students’ behalf was self-directed and student-led.
-Mr. Sparks explains his talk it out strategy as follows:
+Mr. Sparksinvited his students to take a deep dive into immigration policies and examine the deficit narratives expressed about their immigrant community in his social justice & equity research unit.
+Students led the exploration of this topic using his talk it out strategy.Mr.
+Sparks explained his talk it out strategy as follows:

-“For my students it is important that they talk it out, this is a time in my curriculum where before they write their ideas, they express those ideas freely with their peers, whether it be in small group discussion or as a whole class.
+For my students it is important that they talk it out, this is a time in my curriculum where before they write their ideas, they express those ideas freely with their peers, whether it be in small group discussion or as a whole class.
 I’ve seen this become a game-changer for my students.
 If they can say it, they can write about their stances.”

 (Mr. Sparks, Week 1 of Justice & Equity Unit)

-Reflecting on his embodiment of a moral ethic of cariño in his curricular choice for brainstorming in the writing process, Mr. Sparks positions his students’ experiences as critical knowledge that the students can draw on and build from.
-In retrospect, this interview data speaks to his sensitive approach to implement a different modality to brainstorming ideas for writing in through class discourse and discussion.
-An important approach for immigrant students, who are acquiring English as an added language, this alternate approach to brainstorming is critical as it allows students to orally make sense of what they are reading in class.
+Reflecting on his curricular choice for brainstorming in the writing process, Mr. Sparks noted that he intentionally positioned his students’ experiences as critical knowledge to draw and build from.
+Thisinterview data speaks to his sensitive approach in implementing a uniqe modality to brainstorm ideas for writing through class discourse and discussion.
+An important approach for immigrant students who are acquiring English as an additional language, this alternate approach to brainstorming proved critical as it allowed students to orally make sense of the assigned reading.

 For Mr. Sparks, a moral ethic of cariño involved critical pedagogical choices informed by his positive perspectives of his students.
 I posit that an isolated attempt at only one of these is not sufficient and argue that a moral ethic of cariño is enacted when a teacher takes up both the critical pedagogical practices in the classroom informed by the teachers’ positive perspectives of their students.
-In this case the student’s ability to engage critically with texts in ways where students are encouraged to challenge the status quo.
+In this case, the studentss critically engaged with texts and wereencouraged to challenge the status quo.

 Talk it Out.
-In early conversations with Mr. Sparks, it was clear that from his adolescence he was expected to share opinions on sociopolitical issues.
+Growing up, Mr. Sparks, was expected to share opinions on sociopolitical issues.
 These conversations as a young boy shaped his world views and gave him confidence as he grew into an adult.